Uniform Child Abduction Prevention Act: Louisiana

+Louisiana made several modifications when adopting UCAPA.

 Louisiana Modifications

 Louisiana inserted the word "INTERNATIONAL" into the state's version of the Child Abduction Prevention Act.

 Louisiana modified the bill to delete application of the Act between states, with an intent to limit application to non-Hague Convention countries.

 Louisiana modified the application of the risk factors from being considered singly to requiring that a judge to consider all statutory factors.